What Is Psoriatic Arthritis?

 The body converts omega-3 fatty acids into anti-inflammatory chemicals.
 Studies involving people with rheumatoid arthritis (RA) and other inflammatory diseases indicate that fish oils may decrease inflammation and stiffness in joints.

 Healthy fish oils are found in salmon, mackerel, tuna, herring, halibut, and cod.
-According to the Arthritis FoundationPsoriatic arthritis is a form of arthritis that can develop in people with psoriasis.
-Learn about how natural remedies like diet, exercise, and rest can help., pregnant women should avoid king mackerel and eat no more than eight ounces of albacore tuna each month, due to potentially harmful mercury levels.
+According to the Arthritis Foundation, pregnant women should avoid king mackerel and eat no more than 8 ounces of albacore tuna each month, due to potentially harmful mercury levels.

 Fish oils are also available as a dietary supplement.
 High levels can interfere with some medications, so talk to your doctor before taking fish oil supplements.